Time and investment should be made in a few areas to improve the chances that your sales campaigns will be successful.

 4. Sales messaging

-Fine-tuned and effective sales messaging is found at the core of a good sales campaign.
+Fine-tuned and effective sales messaging are found at the core of a good sales campaign.
 There’s always room for improvement in the area of sales messaging because we can always find more optimal ways to get the prospect’s attention.

 A good place to start is to look at your messaging to determine if you’re focused more on products and features or on value and the prospect’s needs.
 Commonly, the prospect cares primarily about their problems and desires.
 The more you focus and connect with that in your sales campaigns increases your probability of getting their attention.